Installing CPAN Perl Modules

 Method #1: Using the cPanel Perl Module Installer to install Bundle::DadaMail

 Note: you may need a VPS or Dedicated hosting plan to be allowed to install CPAN Perl Modules from your cPanel.
-You may get a report that C compiler support is not available on an inexpensive shared hosting account
+You may get a report that C compiler support is not available on an inexpensive shared hosting account.
+You may be able to contact your hosting account support to have them enable the C compiler, by putting you in the, Compiler group (which is terminology used by companies such as Bluehost).

 We're going to go ahead and install